PhD (until 2023)

 2022: PhD thesis submission, December.
-See below for the abstract.

 2019: Winner “People’s Choice” award, 3-Minute Thesis Competition

 I won the “People’s Choice” award at Birkbeck, University of London about my current PhD in Gender Studies.
-Although the info that I gave about Jay-Z and Beyoncรฉ is now outdated and Kylie Jenner and Travis Scott have split, the rest of the info is still very alive…
+Although the info that I gave about Jay-Z and Beyoncé is now outdated and Kylie Jenner and Travis Scott have split, the rest of the info is still very alive…

 University website: